Skip to main content

 Written by Dayvid Lorbiecke

-• The printed label is broken
+The printed label is damaged or misaligned

 Your feedback is invaluable.
 Let us know your thoughts on this article or anything in Katana you'd like to see improved: [email protected]